neos/neos-development-collection/TYPO3.Neos/Documentation/References/CodingGuideLines/JavaScript.rst

 	Ext.ns("TYPO3.TYPO3.Content");

 	/*
-	 * This file is part of the TYPO3.Neos package.
+	 * This file is part of the Neos.Neos package.
 	 *
 	 * (c) Contributors of the Neos Project - www.neos.io
 	 *